 Acted in an emergency to prevent significant bodily harm or evil to themselves or another.

 The DUI did not create a greater danger than the one avoided.

 The defendant did not substantially contribute to the emergency.

 · · ·

-We serve clients throughout southern California from our offices in Los Angeles & Orange County and defend clients for all types of DUIs including first DUI and second DUI through through felony DUI.
+We serve clients throughout southern California from our offices in Los Angeles & Orange County and defend clients for all types of DUIs including first DUI charge, second DUI, DUI injury and felony DUI.